gregorylburgess/ARMS/docs/index.rst

 Chewbacca - A Toolkit for COI Analysis
 =======================================
 Chewbacca is a bioinformatics toolkit for COI analysis, meshing commonly used programs together to create a framework for automated analysis.
-Chewbacca currently supports the cleaning, assembly, demultiplexing, clustering, Aligning, and Identification of COI data.
+Chewbacca currently supports the cleaning, assembly, demultiplexing, clustering, aligning, and Identification of COI data sequences.
-Chewbacca also allows users to build OTU tables and visualize their data.
+Chewbacca also allows users to build OTU tables and offer some basic functionality to visualize their data.

 .. _`quick_start`: